centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 .. note::
     Replace **IP_New_Centreon** by the IP or the new Centreon server.

-If your DBMS is installed on the same server as the Centreon central server, execute the following commands:
+If your DBMS is installed on the same server as the Centreon central server, run the following commands:

 #.
 Stop **mysqld** on both Centreon servers: ::